ryan-roemer/loose-bits/_posts/2011-10-06-node-sunny.md

 Our code now appears in a serialized, contained order that matches the conceptual execution of the actual cloud operations, instead of a lot of callback nesting.

 For more on developing with Async.js, please see the excellent Async.js [Readme / tutorial][async_readme].
 It is an investment well worth your time.
+Sunny internally uses Async.js extensively for unit tests.
+Explore the source [tests][sunny_tests] directory for a lot of good use cases (parallel and serial).

-## Conclusion / Future
+## It's a Sunny Future

+That wraps up our introduction to Sunny.js.
+Hopefully the library provides a useful interface for your cloud programming needs.

+The project is still very much in an early development state.
+See the Sunny ["to do" list][sunny_todo] to get a better idea of what features and fixes are coming down the pipeline.
+The big ticket items I would really like to see added are:

-* TODO: More cloud providers.
+* More cloud providers, notable Rackspace [Cloud Files][cf] and OpenStack [Storage][os].
-* TODO: Development help is welcome.
+* A basic retry function wrapper to handle expected, occasional cloud operation failures and throttling.
+* Advanced cloud operation support for ACL's, policies, etc.

+Help, bug reports, and pull requests for the project are most welcome.
+Please review the [developer's guide][sunny_dev], and contact me with any questions or comments.

 [async_js]: https://github.com/caolan/async
 [async_readme]: https://github.com/caolan/async/blob/master/README.md